SAFETAG/SAFETAG/en/index.remote.md

 Many of the activities included in the framework (for example for the reconnaissance and follow-up stages) do not require the auditor to be on site, while others are more difficult to perform remotely, especially if access to physical devices is needed.

-This playlist has been created to highlight the possibilities of carrying out a full SAFETAG audit from remote, with customized activities for remote operational security assessment, office mapping, local network scanning, device assessment, and group facilitation.
+This playlist has been created to highlight the possibilities of carrying out a full SAFETAG audit from remote, with customized activities for remote operational security assessment, office mapping, local scanning, device assessment, and group facilitation.

 More information on the single modules that address remote assessment methods can be found in [this article](https://safetag.org/2017/08/31/Remote_Audits.html).